bk7312/bookmarklets/README.md

 ## Check for iframes and show their source URL

 Handy bookmarklet to check for iframes on a website.

+#### Show iframes in separate panel

 Creates a set of buttons showing the iframe's source URL (opens in new tab when clicked) fixed to the top right side of the screen, click the bookmarklet again to remove the buttons.
 Note that the buttons will be affected by the website's existing CSS.

-Note: Due to the use if innerHTML, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).
+Note: Due to the use of innerHTML, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).
+In such cases, use the other bookmarklets below instead.

 ```
 javascript: (() => {